Language selection

 Theme build knowledge

-Planned Activity – Increase Internal Accessibility Subject Matter Expertise.
+Planned activity for barrier – Increase Internal Accessibility Subject Matter Expertise.
 IMIT employees will increase their knowledge on accessibility by assessing their respective business processes and tools with an accessibility lens.
 Where gaps have been identified, they will begin to implement improvements where appropriate.

 Accomplishments in 2023: